AmirSasson/HomeBot/README.md

 - python 3.5 (usually comes with raspbian)
 - git installed on raspbian
 - IDE addon FTP-Simple so you can develop on PC and push to RPI
+- account on https://www.cloudmqtt.com/ with valid topics configured

 ## Devices